Built in 1970, by Peterson Builders Incorporated of Sturgeon Bay, Wisconsin (hull #YTB 809) as the YTB-809 (Agawam) for the United States Navy.

 In 2002, the tug was acquired by Maineport Towboats Incorporated of Belfast, Maine.
 Where she was renamed as the Fort Point.

-In 2005, Maineport Towboats Incorporated was acquired by Captain Arthur Fournier of of the Fournier Towing and Ship Service Incorporated Belfast, Maine.
+In 2005, Maineport Towboats Incorporated was acquired by Captain Arthur Fournier of the Fournier Towing and Ship Service Incorporated Belfast, Maine.
 Where the tug retained her name.

 In 2017, the tug was acquired by Heritage Marine Incorporated of Knife River, Minnesota.
 Where she was renamed as the Edward H.